notional-labs/notionalapi/README.md

 # to install packages
 yarn

-# to create a sqlite dev-db in /prisma/dev.db
+# to create a sqlite dev-db in /prisma/dev.db with some dummy data into dev-db
 yarn dev_db_init

-# to insert some dummy data into dev-db
-yarn dev_db_dummy_data

 # start webapp at http://localhost:3000
 yarn dev